-- (4) Where a witness is dead, or is unable to attend and testify because:

-- (a) of age, infirmity, sickness;

-- (b) of imprisonment;

-- (c) they are out of the jurisdiction; or

-- (d) their attendance cannot be secured by subpoena,

-the court may permit a transcript of any evidence, including an audio or video recording, of that witness taken in any proceeding, hearing or inquiry at which the evidence was taken under oath, whether or not involving the same parties, to be put in as evidence.
+- (4) Where a witness is dead, or is unable to attend and testify because - (a) of age, infirmity, sickness, - (b) of imprisonment, - (c) he or she is out of the jurisdiction, or - (d) his or her attendance cannot be secured by subpoena, the court may permit a transcript of any evidence, including an audio or videotape, of that witness taken in any proceeding, hearing or inquiry at which the evidence was taken under oath, whether or not involving the same parties, to be put in as evidence.
 A party seeking such permission shall give reasonable notice of their intention to do so.